- When is the best time to study abroad?

 Q: What about health and safety while studying abroad?

-Q: How can I find out more about studying abroad and what programs are offered?
+Q: How can I find out more about studying abroad?